 If asbestos fibres can cling to your clothes, they can also become attached to your hair and skin.

 As soon as your workday is over, you should take a shower to make sure that all of the fibres have been removed from your body.
 It is a requirement enforced by the Occupational Safety and Health Administration that any company which handles asbestos should provide showering facilities on the jobsite.

 Asbestos can be a dangerous material, so make sure that you follow these important precautions when working with it.
-With the right health and safety training, you should be able to deal with the risks of asbestos in a safe way so that you will protect the health of your lungs in the future.
+With the right Asbestos Awareness training, you should be able to deal with the risks of asbestos in a safe way so that you will protect the health of your lungs in the future.